-69. What percentage of a student’s financial need does the college typically meet?
-How much of this is with grants and scholarships?
+69. What percentage of a student’s financial need does the school typically meet?

 70. Does the percentage of need that you meet typically shrink after freshman year?

-71. What percentage of a student’s financial need does the college typically meet with gift aid (grants and scholarships)?
+71. What percentage of a student’s financial need does the school meet with grants and scholarships?